Get Rates Near You!

 When an account earns interest and that interest is kept in the account, the interest earned previously begins to earn interest itself.
 Here’s a simple example:

-- $100 earns 10% interest.
-That comes to $10 in interest, so the account is now worth $110.
+• $100 earns 10% interest, which is $10 in interest accumulated, making the account worth $110.

-- In the next period, that $110 earns 10% interest.
-That comes to $11 in interest, so the account is now worth $121.
+• In the next period, that $110 earns 10% interest, which comes to $11 in interest, making the account worth $121.

 If an account is compounded monthly or annually, it will take a little longer for the interest you’ve already earned to start earning additional interest.